 Swimming Micron-size Robots?
 Flowbots?These cylindrically-shaped double emulsions, drops inside of drops, wiggle and buckle after they detach from the nozzle and flow through a microfluidic capillary device.
 Our goal is to utilize them to detect and cure diseases in the human body, like something from the science fiction movie Fantastic Voyage, by loading them with drugs and sensors.
-(Flowbots and gif credit: L. L. A. Adams)
+(Flowbots and gif credit: L. L. A. Adams; you tube video here)

 Monodispersed Multi-Component Double Emulsions.
 These drops inside of drops are generated using glass microfluidics.
 By controlling the stoichiometric ratio of different inner drops and housing reagents separately inside, chemical reactions inside of drops can be triggered with temperature using a temperature sensitive shell or with pressure using an elastic shell.
 (Soft Matter, Image credit: L. L. A. Adams)